-I think the program suits someone who is numbers-inclined and interested in business from a data science point of view.
+I think the program suits someone who is numbers-inclined and interested in business from data science point of view.

 I really want to emphasise finding a niche.
 I think it’s incredible to go into this course when you have ideas or projects that you want to test the data early on.